FireWalt/-Open-for-Public/Translation Files/readme.txt

     You can find an exe file including all the python files needed.
     Usually, you can just download and use this exe file.

-  1-2. [python]
-    Python files are stored here.
-    If you would like to see the inside of codes, you can freely check them.
-    Also, you can download and customize them if needed.

 2. How to use
   2-1.
 Download the exe file from [exe] folder, and double click the exe file.
   2-2.
 There would be three dropdown questions, so select answers based on your usage.